1993 Kentucky elections

 A general election was held in the U.S. state of Kentucky on November 2, 1993.
 The primary election for all offices was held on May 25, 1993.
 Following the ratification of 1992 Kentucky Amendment 2, this was the last general election in Kentucky held in the year following a presidential election.

 State offices

 Kentucky Supreme Court

-Districts of the Supreme Court from 1991 to 2022.

 The Kentucky Supreme Court consists of seven justices elected in non-partisan elections to staggered eight-year terms.
 A special election was held in district 7 in 1993.